vanderschaarlab/synthcity/README.md

 </h2>

 <h4 align="center">
-    A library for synthetic data quality assurance.
+    A library for generating and evaluating synthetic tabular data..
 </h4>